-$^{^{25}}$ Certain pre-ERISA money purchase plans and rural cooperative plans may also include a qualified cash or deferred arrangement.
-Except for certain grandfathered plans, a State or local governmental employer may not maintain a section 401(k) plan. contributions or to make contributions at a different rate).
+25 Certain pre-ERISA money purchase plans and rural cooperative plans may also include a qualified cash or deferred arrangement.
+Except for certain grandfathered plans, a State or local governmental employer may not maintain a section 401(k) plan.
+26 Sec.
+408(p).
+Except in the cases of SEP plans that, as in effect on December 31, 1996, allowed elective deferrals, a SEP may not allow employees to make elective deferrals. contributions or to make contributions at a different rate).
 This alternative plan design is referred to as automatic enrollment.
 Description of Proposal Under the proposal, eligible employers (as defined under present law) are allowed a credit of \$500 per year for up to three years for startup costs for new section 401(k) plans and SIMPLE IRA plans that include automatic enrollment (which would be in addition to the credit allowed under present law).
 Eligible employers are also allowed a credit of \$500 per year for up to three years if they add automatic enrollment as a feature to an existing plan.
 Effective Date The proposal applies to taxable years beginning after December 31, 2016.
-D. Certain Non-Tuition Fellowship and Stipend Payments Treated as Compensation for IRA Purposes Present Law There are two general types of individual retirement arrangements ("IRAs"): traditional IRAs and Roth IRAs.27 The total amount that an individual may contribute to one or more IRAs for a year is generally limited to the lesser of: (1) a dollar amount (\$5,500 for 2016); and (2) the amount of the individual's compensation that is includible in gross income for the year.28 In the case of an individual who has attained age 50 by the end of the year, the dollar amount is increased by \$1,000.
+D. Certain Non-Tuition Fellowship and Stipend Payments Treated as Compensation for IRA Purposes Present Law There are two general types of individual retirement arrangements ("IRAs"): traditional IRAs and Roth IRAs.27 The total amount that an individual may contribute to one or more IRAs for a year is generally limited to the lesser of: (1) a dollar amount (\$5,500 for 2016); and (2) the amount of the individual's compensation that is includible in gross income for the year.
+28 In the case of an individual who has attained age 50 by the end of the year, the dollar amount is increased by \$1,000.
 In the case of a married couple, contributions can be made up to the dollar limit for each spouse if the combined compensation of the spouses that is includible in gross income is at least equal to the contributed amount.
 An individual may make contributions to a traditional IRA (up to the contribution limit) without regard to his or her adjusted gross income.
 An individual may deduct his or her contributions to a traditional IRA if neither the individual nor the individual's spouse is an active participant in an employer-sponsored retirement plan.
-If an individual or the individual's spouse is an active participant in an employer-sponsored retirement plan, the deduction is phased out for taxpayers with adjusted gross income over certain levels.29 Individuals with adjusted gross income below certain levels may make contributions to a Roth IRA (up to the contribution limit).30 Contributions to a Roth IRA are not deductible.
+If an individual or the individual's spouse is an active participant in an employer-sponsored retirement plan, the deduction is phased out for taxpayers with adjusted gross income over certain levels.
+29 Individuals with adjusted gross income below certain levels may make contributions to a Roth IRA (up to the contribution limit).30 Contributions to a Roth IRA are not deductible.
 As described above, an individual's IRA contributions cannot exceed the amount of his or her compensation that is includible in gross income.
 Subject to the rule for spouses, described above, an individual who has no compensation income generally is not eligible to make IRA contributions, even if the individual has other income that is includible in gross income.31 Description of Proposal Under the proposal, an amount that is includible in income and is paid to an individual to aid the individual in the pursuit of graduate or postdoctoral study or research is treated as compensation taken into account for IRA contribution purposes.
-29 Sec.
-219(g).
+27 Secs.
+408 and 408A.